akortman/mud/README.md

 # G#4 is the 7th pitch in our labels.
 # If necessary, further features and labels can be added: durations, note velocity, etc.
 ```

+The idea is to use the time slicing API to subdivide your pieces, then a EventDataBuilder to convert those
+into formats ready to use with deep learning models.